Practice Policies & Patient Information

 Through another contract that we are all working to, all Practices in our network will gradually take on offering all their own appointments for patients who need to have blood tests.
 We hope to be able to offer some weekend and evening appointments through the hub for these tests to be taken.

-We are at the very beginning on an exciting journey that is part of the NHS long term plan for how care should be delivered to communities.
+This is part of the NHS long term plan for how care should be delivered to communities.
 Your Practice and its primary care network are committed to keeping you informed along every step of the way, so when we have more information or news, we will let you know.